Serj-Sxhx/Vaults/01 Projects/Age of Augmentation.md

+- The Age of Augmentation

+- What is an augmentor
+- Why do we need them
+	- Instructor led
+	- Algorithm led
+	- Peer led
+	- A combination of peer driven, mentor guided and AI content assisted is the new intersection for ed-tech to focus on.

+	  Moocs - nuff said.
+	  Why? - AI adaptive tutors have only been effective in Maths and English.

+Notes
+- Current imaginaries of the age of augmentation
+	- Cyberpunk 2077
+	- Blade runner
+	- Altered Carbon

+- What's new about all this?

-Over the course of the next 20 years, more will change around the way we learn and do our work than has happened in the last 2,000.
+Some would say, in the course of the next 20 years, more will change around the way we learn and do our work than has happened in the last 2,000.

+My bet is that this change will take much longer than the technologists predict.
+Static institutions and lack of directed political will

-We're at the dawn of a new age in human history.
+I'm certain that horizon that dawn of a new age in human history.

 There have been four major historical eras defined by the way we work, the tech we've harnessed, and the form of our social organisation.